ulfschneider/ulf.website/content/posts/2022-12-21-evolution-of-the-jamstack.md

 - **Atomic deployments** which ensure updates of the site are available only when they are complete and totally in place.
 - **Immutable deployments** which guarantee the integrity of previous deploys by insulating them from future actions.

-For that reason, after a deferred page has been generated, it can only change with or after the next complete pre-rendering of the website[^atomic-and-immutable].
+For that reason, after a deferred page has been generated, it can only change with or after the next complete pre-rendering of the website.[^atomic-and-immutable][^keep-it-simple]

 ## Defining the Jamstack

-To settle on a somewhat lengthy and probably not super-elegant description for now, I´d say:
+To settle on a somewhat lengthy and not super-elegant description for now, I´d say:

 > <p>The Jamstack takes data from various sources and compiles that data into static files in advance (SSG).
 SSG is a simple processing model that creates fast, scalable, and robust websites.
 The static files <em>can</em> be distributed via a Content Delivery Network (CDN) for speed and reliability.
 A faster pre-rendering can be achieved through Deferred Static Generation (DSG) of certain pages at a point in time when a user requests such a page.</p><p>Dynamic content will be handled with REST API calls, JavaScript, and Client-side Rendering (CSR), as well as by Deferred Static Generation (DSG) that incorporates user input to render and serve a static page.</p>

-I´m referring a lot to Netlify here.
+I´m referring a lot to Netlify in this text.
 I think that´s because Netlify is at the heart of the Jamstack and they are heavily pushing the topic in a direction that makes sense to me.